-Lluís SalvadóPresident of the Port of Barcelona
+Lluís Salvadó President of the Port of Barcelona

-In 2022, the Port of Barcelona has continued progressing on the significant objectives defined in its 4th Strategic Plan, with particular emphasis on projects to minimise the impact of port activity on the environment.
+In 2023, the Port of Barcelona has continued progressing on the significant objectives defined in its 4th Strategic Plan, with particular emphasis on projects to minimise the impact of port activity on the environment.
 The Port has been working for years to reduce its environmental footprint.
 Nevertheless, the projects we are developing in this area are accelerating in the face of the climate emergency.

-The energy transition, the promotion of cleaner fuels and the electrification of the quays are three of the principal axes on which we are working: the Nexigen project for the electrification of the quays took essential steps in 2022.
-With more than 110 million euros of investment, Nexigen is one of the pillars for achieving the great objective we have set ourselves: to reduce CO2 emissions from port operations by 50% by 2030 and to be a carbonneutral port by 2050.
-Consistent with this objective, one of the conditions of the project is that the electricity supplied to the ships must be certified as 100% renewable in origin.
+The energy transition, the promotion of cleaner fuels and the electrification of the quays are three of the principal axes on which we are working: the Nexigen project for the electrification of the quays took essential steps in 2023.
+With more than 110 million euros of investment, Nexigen is one of the pillars for achieving the great objective we have set ourselves: to reduce CO2 emissions from port operations by 50% by 2030 and to be a carbon-neutral port by 2050.
+One of the project's conditions is that the electricity supplied to the ships must be certified as 100% renewable in origin.